-In all cases, the applicant must submit the deposit copy(ies) in an acceptable file format.
-FailureThe currently acceptable file formats are listed on the Office's website.
-If the applicant fails to submit the deposit copy(ies)comply with this requirement, the registration specialist will refuse registration if the claim was received on or after December 17, 2017.
-If the claim was received before that date, the specialist may ask the applicant to resubmit the work in an acceptable file-format may.
-This will delay the examination of the claim, and the applicant may be required to submit an acceptable file type that the U.S. Copyright Office can access and result in a later effective date of registration.
+An applicant must submit the deposit copy(ies) in an acceptable file format.
+Failure to submit the deposit copy(ies) in an acceptable file format may delay the examination of the claim, and the applicant may be required to submit an acceptable file type that the U.S. Copyright Office can access.
 The Office will not establish an effective date of registration until the Office receives a file type that can be opened and examined by a registration specialist.
 The currently acceptable file formats are listed on the Office's website.

-If an applicant submits an online application and If the work does not meet the requirements listed above, the applicant must submit deposit copy(ies) in a physical format.
+If an applicant submits an online application and the work does not meet the requirements listed above, the applicant must submit deposit copy(ies) in a physical format.
 Likewise, applicants who submit a paper application must submit the deposit copy(ies) in a physical format by mail, courier, or hand delivery (not electronically).
 For a discussion of the procedure for submitting the deposit copy(ies) in physical format, see Section 204.3(B) below.